Nested hyperedges promote the onset of collective transitions but suppress explosive behavior

+We next consider the higher-order Ising model of Ref.~\cite{robiglio2025higher}, where pairwise, three-body, and four-body interactions favor aligned spin configurations through couplings $J_1$, $J_2$, and $J_3$.
+The system undergoes a transition from a paramagnetic (disordered) to a ferromagnetic (ordered) phase, quantified by the stationary absolute magnetization $|\langle m\rangle|$ (Appendix).
+Since discontinuous transitions arise only for $m>2$, this model also allows us to probe nestedness entirely within the higher-order sector.
+We therefore consider (i) pairwise and four-body interactions, estimating $J_1^*$ and $\hat{J}_3$, and (ii) three- and four-body interactions, extracting $J_2^*$ and $\hat{J}_3$.
+For hypergraphs with pairwise and four-body interactions ($N=2000$, $k_1=7$, $k_3=2$), Figure~\ref{fig:fig4}(c) shows that increasing $\alpha_{1,3}$ lowers $J_1^*$ while increasing the critical four-body coupling $\hat{J}_3$ required for hysteresis.
+Furthermore, for hypergraphs with three- and four-body interactions only, with an empty set of dyadic interactions ($N=2000$, $k_2=7$, $k_3=2$) and tunable nestedness $\alpha_{2,3}$ (SM), increasing $\alpha_{2,3}$ again lowers the transition point while increasing $\hat{J}_3$ [Fig.~\ref{fig:fig4}(d)].
+The same mechanism therefore persists even without pairwise interactions.

+Finally, we consider the higher-order Kuramoto model of Ref.~\cite{skardal2020higher}, where oscillators interact through order-dependent couplings $\sigma_m$.
+Synchronization is quantified by the stationary time-averaged Kuramoto order parameter $\langle r\rangle$ (Appendix).
+We consider (i) pairwise and three-body interactions, extracting $\sigma_1^*$ and $\hat{\sigma}_2$, and (ii) pairwise and four-body interactions, estimating $\sigma_1^*$ and $\hat{\sigma}_3$.
+In both cases, increasing nestedness lowers the synchronization threshold while shifting the onset of bistability toward larger higher-order couplings [Fig.~\ref{fig:fig4}(e,f)].
+The SM provides an extensive analysis across interaction orders and dynamical processes, and further shows that the Kuramoto results are robust to alternative higher-order coupling functions.
+Overall, these results show that nestedness promotes collective onset while suppressing discontinuous transitions across fundamentally different dynamical systems.

+\textit{Conclusions.---} In this paper, we showed that nestedness between interaction orders plays a dual role in collective dynamics: it promotes the onset of collective behavior while suppressing the nonlinear feedback responsible for abrupt transitions.
+Using higher-order contagion as an analytically tractable setting, we developed a microscopic theory revealing that nestedness redistributes dynamical routes from external neighborhoods to group-embedded ones, reducing the structural independence between interaction orders.
+This route redistribution lowers activation thresholds but progressively weakens the independent reinforcement required for bistability, thereby smoothing discontinuous transitions.
+Beyond contagion dynamics, we demonstrated that the same mechanism persists across multiple interaction orders and dynamical processes, including higher-order Ising model and Kuramoto synchronization, and even in the absence of pairwise interactions.
+Taken together, our results identify nestedness as a general structural mechanism governing both the onset and the nature of collective transitions in higher-order systems.

-\textit{Appendix A: Homogeneous mean-field model and closures.—} We consider SIS dynamics on a regular hypergraph with pairwise (1-hyperedges) and three-body (2-hyperedges) interactions.
-Susceptible nodes become infected either through a link at rate $\beta_1$ or through a 2-hyperedge with two infected neighbors at rate $\beta_2$, while infected nodes recover at rate $\mu$.
-The microscopic nestedness between the two interaction orders is controlled by the inter-order overlap $\alpha$.
+\textit{Appendix A: Homogeneous mean-field model.---} To analytically characterize the impact of nestedness on SIS dynamics, we develop a homogeneous mean-field description for regular hypergraphs with pairwise (1-hyperedges) and three-body (2-hyperedges) interactions.
+Susceptible nodes become infected through pairwise interactions at rate $\beta_1$ or through a three-body interaction containing two infected neighbors at rate $\beta_2$, while infected nodes recover at rate $\mu$.
+Throughout this Appendix, we denote the inter-order overlap by $\alpha\equiv\alpha_{1,2}$.